openshift/enhancements/enhancements/network/enable-flows-collection.md

   - Flows' operator <-> OVN-Kubernetes
   - UI <-> Flows' operator
 * End-to-end tests:
-  * deploying a cluster with netflow collection/processing
+  * deploying a cluster with IPFix collection/processing
-  * enabling netflow/ipfix and verify that it is collected
+  * enabling IPFix and verify that it is collected
   * disabling flows and verify that it stopped being collected
 * Performance tests
   * We need to evaluate the impact of enabling flow tracing in a cluster's resources.
 Mainly Network, CPU and Memory.
+  * We need to evaluate the effect of the different sampling and cache configuration options in the overall performance impact.

 ### Graduation Criteria